GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 make run pipeline=training [ wait=<true|false> ] [ build=<true|false> ] [ compile=<true|false> ]
 ```

-The make run command has the following true/false flags:
+The command has the following true/false flags:

 - `build` - re-build containers for training & serving code (limit by setting targets=training to build only one of the containers)
 - `compile` - re-compile the pipeline to YAML